edion-org/edion-org.github.io/index.md

 ##### Rank 0: supervisor
 This rank has access to the progress tracker, class statistics and class blog moderation in the first use case.

-This rank may submit resources and assignments to the knowledge ledger (layer 0), but these submissions are revised and approved by educator accounts of rank 1.
+This rank may submit resources and assignments to the knowledge ledger (layer 0), but these submissions get revised and approved by educator accounts of rank 1.

 ##### Rank 1: marker
 This rank is privileged to mark complex assignments that cannot be marked algorithmically in the second and fourth use cases.
 A score must get agreed upon by a plurality of marker accounts first.
 After an agreement gets reached, the score gets awarded to the student.